July 30 2020 – Zach Chapman

 Taking into account those couple of drawbacks, there are some major advantages:

 It's more flexible.
 A backyard wedding allows you to do pretty much whatever you want.
-Pick any date, set your own schedule, choose your favorite food and drink, lay out the chairs in any configuration.
-You can set the scene in a way that feels special to you, and the fact that you're getting married in your own backyard (or the backyard of a close friend or family member, whatever the case may be) means you don't have to work around the strict rules of a traditional venue.
+Pick any date, set your own schedule, choose your favorite food and drinks, have the cocktail hour whenever you want, lay out the chairs in any configuration, set up the dance floor wherever you want… it’s all up to you!
+You can set the scene in a way that feels special to you, and the fact that you're having your wedding at home, getting married in your own backyard (or the backyard of a close friend or family member, whatever the case may be) means you don't have to work around the strict rules of a traditional venue.

 You can invite (only) who you want.
 Yes, you will most likely have to reduce your guest list, but look on the bright side.
 You get to invite your true BFFs and family members, without having to worry about whether a bunch of distant relatives you've barely met are having a good time.
 Plus—and I think this is a real bonus—you can have your four-legged friends present as well.

 - It can be a more unique and meaningful wedding.
 You've probably been to a few weddings that all look and feel about the same.
-After some time goes by, they all start to blend together.
+After a while, they all start to blend together.
 That won't be the case with your backyard wedding.
-With a smaller guest list, intimate atmosphere and one-of-a-kind location, your wedding will never be remembered as "just another wedding" among your friends and family.
+With a smaller guest list, intimate atmosphere and one-of-a-kind location, your wedding day will never be remembered as "just another wedding" among your family and friends.

 Tips for Planning a Backyard Wedding